 I am a physician-scientist who aims to apply cross-disciplinary approaches to take on critical challenges in medicine.
 My current area of research interest is at the intersection of the vaginal microbiome and women’s health.
 The microbiome is emerging as a new frontier in reproductive health, impacting diseases with important public health implications, like preterm birth and HIV acquisition.
-Yet despite this importance, there remains a gap between compositional studies of the reproductive tract microbiota and functional understanding of the contribution of these communities to human health.
+Despite this importance, there remains a gap between compositional studies of the vaginal microbiota and functional understanding of the contribution of these communities to human health.
 My work aims to move beyond cataloguing species names, toward identifying individual microbial traits, and emergent properties of microbial communities to better understand how these communities influence their hosts.

 My academic background:

 I obtained my Bachelor of Science in Biology at Houghton College, in Houghton, NY, graduating summa cum laude in 2006.
 I gained my first introduction to laboratory research as an undergrad working with Dr. Matthew Pelletier.
 In Matt’s lab, I studied proanthocyanidin biosynthesis in the model plant, Arabidopsis thaliana, using positional cloning to identify the genetic locus responsible for a defect in seed coat pigmentation.

 After Houghton College, I enrolled in the Medical Scientist Training Program at Vanderbilt University, where I completed my graduate research in the laboratory of Dr. Eric Skaar in the Department of Pathology, Microbiology and Immunology.
 There I applied molecular microbiology approaches to address the critical threat of antibiotic resistance, spearheading an Acinetobacter baumannii research program in Eric’s lab.
 My work defined important microbe-environment interactions that drive antibiotic resistance and pathogenesis in A. baumannii.
 These include identifying environmental signals for intrinsic antibiotic resistance, and defining the role for nutrient metal acquisition in A. baumannii pathogenesis.
 I published four, first-author papers during graduate school, and was also awarded a Howard Hughes Medical Institute International Student Research Fellowship, which funded my final year of doctoral studies.